Updated on March 1, 2019

-Treatment options are available, and the prognosis is positive for cats suffering from this medical condition.
+Treatment options are available, and the prognosis is positive for cats suffering from stomatitis.

-Common symptoms or signs of Stomatitis can include:
+Common symptoms or signs of stomatitis in cats can include:

 The primary types of inflammation are:

-- Ulcerative Stomatitis: This condition occurs when a significant amount of gum tissue is lost in a cat's mouth, and is frequently accompanied by inflammation of the oral tissues.
+Ulcerative Stomatitis: This condition occurs when a significant amount of gum tissue is lost in a cat's mouth, and it is frequently accompanied by inflammation of the oral tissues.

-- Oral Eosinophilic Granuloma: This condition occurs when there is a mass or growth in the cat's mouth.
+Oral Eosinophilic Granuloma: This condition occurs when there is a mass or growth in or near the cat's mouth, especially on the lips.

-- Gingival Hyperplasia: This condition occurs when gum tissue increases in size.
+Gingival Hyperplasia: This condition occurs when gum tissue increases and may grow over teeth.